 Therefore, one of the essential elements in a lawful arrest is the existence of probable cause.

-Probable cause refers to the requirement in criminal law giving the police or any other authorized body the power to arrest an individual that is suspected to have committed a crime, is committing a crime, or would likely commit a crime.
+Probable cause refers to the requirement of having objective reasons to arrest someone that is suspected to have committed a crime, is committing a crime, or would likely commit a crime.

-The existence of a probable cause before securing an arrest rests upon the circumstances and fact within the officer’s knowledge that would lead a reasonable person to believe that the suspect in question has committed, is committing, or would likely commit a crime.
+The existence of a probable cause depends on the specific circumstances and facts within the officer’s knowledge that would lead a reasonable person to believe that the suspect in question has committed, is committing, or would likely commit a crime.
 Probable cause is largely based on true facts available rather than just an officer’s personal suspicion or malice.

 The facts may be derived from:

 The easiest means by which probable cause may be established, is if the arresting officer actually saw the suspect committing the crime in question.

 For example, a police officer working in the bank and was present during a robbery incident.
 If the officer goes ahead to arrest such robber, it will be held to be lawful.